 Historically, we have given restricted stock awards or stock options to new employees upon hire.
 These awards have typically been approved and granted at the first Compensation Committee meeting subsequent to the employee's start date.
 The Compensation Committee determined that, as of January 1, 2011, it would no longer grant restricted stock awards or stock options to every new hire but instead would grant them to new hires on a case-by-case basis.
-In addition, we have typically granted restricted stock awards or stock options to non-executive employees during the third quarter of each fiscal year.
+In addition, we typically have an annual grant of restricted stock awards or stock options to certain non-executive employees.